ElazarK/content-docs/playbooks/Incident_Enrichment.md

-Deprecated- We recommend using Default playbook instead.
-Enrich data with reputation from the incident.
+`Deprecated` We recommend using Default playbook instead.

+Enriches data with the reputation from the incident.
 Data is extracted to the standard locations like File, URL, IP.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.